Overactive Bladder Specialist

 - Menopause-related hormonal changes

-- Abnormalities in your bladder such as tumors or bladder stones
+- Abnormalities in your bladder, such as tumors, bladder stones, or spasms

 - Urine flow obstructions, like enlarged prostate, prostate cancer, incontinence treatments